 12 Year-End Financial Tips

-- If geese have been laying rotten eggs in your portfolio, sell losing stocks to offset winners.
+- Sell losing stocks to offset winners.
 You can write off up to $3,000 in losses against income.

-- Make a Christmas spending budget – and stick to it.
-There’s nothing worse than buying 10 pipers piping when only two were budgeted and paying the piper hefty interest charges the following year.
+- Make a Christmas spending budget and stick to it.
+There’s nothing worse than buying more than you need to and paying interest 00charges that will appear on your statement in the new year.

-- If your income sagged this year, but you expect to earn more next year, accelerate year-end income deposits from additional projects or freelance work to take advantage of a lower tax bracket this year.
+- Accelerate year-end income deposits from additional projects or freelance work to take advantage of a lower tax bracket this year (only if your income sagged this year, but you expect to earn more next year).
 Alternatively, if you had a stellar year this year, defer income until next year to minimize your tax hit.

-- There’s no time like the present to take deductions and decrease your tax bill.
+- Take deductions and decrease your tax bill.
 Make your January mortgage payment before the end of the year and get the deduction this year.
 The same holds true for state, local and real estate taxes.

-- Give those 12 lords something to leap for and donate to your favorite charity.
+- Donate to your favorite charity.
 Put it on your credit card by December 31, and you’ll get the deduction this year – even though you won’t pay for it until next.

-- If you have a flexible medical spending account, use it!
+- Use your flexible medical spending account!
 Visit the doctor before year’s end and handle that pain that’s been pestering you.

 - Make a family member’s Christmas really special by giving a tax-free gift of up to $14,000.